Franklin Theft Lawyer

 Punishment for theft can vary widely depending on the value of the stolen property.
 In Tennessee, anything under $1,000 is a misdemeanor, while theft over $1,000 qualifies as felony larceny.
 In general, one's sentence increases based on the amount stolen, so the theft of $500 will often lead to harsher punishment than the theft of $300.

 Burglary is the act of illegally entering a building for the purpose of committing a crime.
 Usually this means stealing something inside, but the term also applies to other crimes.
-Larsen Law PLLC also handles vandalism cases in which property has been damaged or defaced.
+The Franklin theft lawyers from Larsen Law PLLC also handle vandalism cases in which property has been damaged or defaced.

 Robbery is the act of theft plus violence or the threat of violence, and the penalties are harsher than for nonviolent theft.
 Armed robbery is an even more serious offense.